daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 Change _capv-management_ to the name of your cluster if you chose something else.
 The file generated is what we'll use with kubectl to connect to the cluster.

     kubectl get secret capv-management-kubeconfig -o json | jq -r .data.value | base64 --decode > capv-management.kubeconfig

+You can also retrieve it more easily with clusterctl with the following command:

+     clusterctl get kubeconfig capv-management > capv-management.kubeconfig

+And if you want the following commands to run against this cluster without having to specify the kubeconfig file each time, set you KUBECONFIG environment variable accordingly.

+    export KUBECONFIG=~/capv-management.kubeconfig

 * **Check that it works by querying the hosts with the generated kubeconfig file**.